GabrielCarvalho03/GabrielCarvalho03/README.md

 * 🌍  I'm based in São Paulo, Brazil
 * ✉️  You can contact me at [gabrielcarvalho1734@gmail.com](mailto:gabrielcarvalho1734@gmail.com)
-* 🧠  I'm learning Advanced Javascript, Unit Tests and C/C++ programming languages
+* 🧠  I'm learning unit testing and S.O.L.I.D methodology
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love sports and my favorite is Crossfit